East Point's Greatest Hit

 East Point's Greatest Hit is the only solo studio album by American rapper Cool Breeze.
 It was released on March 23, 1999, via Organized Noize/A&M Records.
 The recording sessions took place at the Dungeon Recording Studio, the Chamber Recording Studios and Purple Dragon Recording Studios in SWATS, Sound Chamber Recorders in Los Angeles and the Boom Boom Room in Augusta.
-The production was handled by Organized Noize, Mr. DJ, 2 Cold Capone and Skinny Miracles.
+It was produced by Organized Noize, Mr. DJ, 2 Cold Capone and Skinny Miracles.
 It features guest appearances from Witchdoctor, 8Ball, Backbone, Big Rube, Goodie Mob, Kurupt, Nivea, Outkast, Sleepy Brown and the Calhouns.
 The album peaked at number 38 on the Billboard 200 and number 11 on the Top R&B/Hip-Hop Albums in the United States.
 Its lead single, a Dungeon Family posse cut "Watch for the Hook", made it to No. 73 on the US Billboard Hot 100.